 At the ACLJ we fight to ensure that the law accords with the Constitution of the United States as written and as applied.
 Here, the Iowa statute fails on both accounts.
 We will keep you updated as we work to protect the rights of our clients to advocate for the most vulnerable among us.

-We're aggressively battling in federal court to defeat Big Abortion & pro-abortion laws.
+We're aggressively battling in federal court to defeat the abortion industry & pro-abortion laws.
 Your gift - of any size - will be DOUBLED to save lives.
 Have your gift doubled through our Matching Challenge.